cpempire/soupy/README.md

 ![Alt text](SOUPyFramework.png?raw=true "Title")

-SOUPy implements scalable algorithms to solve problems of PDE-constrained optimization under uncertainty, with the computational complexity measured in terms of PDE solves independent of the uncertain parameter dimension and optimization variable dimention.
+SOUPy implements scalable algorithms to solve problems of PDE-constrained optimization under uncertainty, with the computational complexity measured in terms of PDE solves independent of the uncertain parameter dimension and optimization variable dimension.

 SOUPy is built on the open-source [hIPPYlib](https://hippylib.github.io/) library, which provides state-of-the-art